-On a flip chart, write, Four major reasons that giving matters: 1.
+On a flip chart, write, Four major reasons giving matters: 1.
 You help others.
 2. You become more thankful for what you have.
 3. Some people, animals, or organizations couldn't make it without people giving.
 4. When you give and serve, you're more likely to succeed in life.

-Say: Search Institute has found that you-and your teenagers-are more likely to succeed in life if you have 40 Developmental Assets.
+Say: Search Institute has found that you are more likely to succeed in life if you have 40 Developmental Assets.
 What are Developmental Assets?
 They are 40 common sense, positive experiences and qualities that help influence choices young people make and help them become caring, responsible adults.
-8

-Now what does this have to do with giving?
+What does this have to do with giving?
 A lot.
 If we were to look closely at these 40 Developmental Assets, we would find that Developmental Asset #9 is about serving others.
-Developmental Asset #26 is about caring and helping.9 Now how can we care and help?

-On a flip chart, write these three ways: 1.
+Developmental Asset #26 is about caring and helping.
+How can we care and help?
+(On a flip chart, write these three points.)

+We can: 1.
 Give money.
-2. Donate our belongings.
+2. Donate stuff that we own.
 3. Volunteer with our time.
-Say: Now I'd like you to turn to someone near you.
-Say your name and then talk about the last time you did one of these three things: gave money, donated a belonging, or volunteered your time.
+Now I'd like you to turn to someone near you.
+Say your name and then talk about the last time you did one of these three things: give money, donate stuff, or volunteer your time.
 If you've never done any of these three, say so.

 Give participants time to talk.
 When they finish, ask: What did you discover through your discussion?

 After you debrief the discussion, say: Let's look closely at the top three reasons teenagers help others.
-An Independent Sector study10 found that teenagers help others because: 1.
+An Independent Sector study found that teenagers help others because: 1.
 They feel compassion toward people in need.
 2. They do something for a cause that's important to them.
 3. They believe that if they help others, then others will help them.